phchen5/phchen5.github.io/_posts/blog-post-1.md

 \end{align*}
 $$

 This shouldn’t be too hard to comprehend.
 But what does this expected value of surprise have anything to do with entropy?
-If you haven’t already realized, you have just calculated entropy!
+If you haven’t already realized, <ins>you have just calculated entropy</ins>!
 That’s right!
 Entropy is really just the expected value of surprise.
 Let’s put the formula of entropy and the expected value of surprise side by side.

 $$
 \begin{align*}